 - 1. Obtain costs for entrance fees and coaches, any other anticipated expenses for location. - 2.
 Visit the proposed location if possible - 3.
 Check location for toilets, eating environment, shops and fire precautions. - 4.
 Complete the visit costing calculation form (see Appendix 6) - 5.
-Gain authorisation from the EVC for their phase by completing the Off-Site Visit Approval Form (Appendix 7) - 6.
-Begin to complete a form on Evolve - 7.
-Gain authorisation from the Headteacher on the same form - 8.
-Enter visit details on the visit register and school diary. - 9.
-Confirm booking of coaches or other transport (using LA approved coach company)
+Gain authorisation from the EVC for their phase by completing the Off Site Visit Approval Form (Appendix 7) - 6.
+Gain authorisation from the Headteacher on the same form - 7.
+Enter visit details on the visit register and school diary.

-- 10. Complete risk assessments for the location and discuss with EVC (see EVC for criteria) - 11.
-Write a letter to parents including all relevant details: - Venue - Dates and Times - Costing/ Parental Contribution - Clothing and food, money needed on the day - Parental consent form with medical needs clearly identified and request for e.g. EpiPen's, inhalers. - 12.
-Determine staffing levels following risk assessments (in consultation with EVC or Headteacher). - 13.
-A record of money brought in and parental consent forms must be held in the school office. - 14.
-All adult helpers not employed by school must sign adults in school proforma prior to visit. - 15.
+- 8. Confirm booking of coaches or other transport (using LA approved coach company) - 9.
+Complete risk assessments for the location and discuss with EVC (see EVC for criteria) - 10.
+Write a letter to parents including all relevant details: - Venue - Dates and Times - Costing/ Parental Contribution - Clothing and food, money needed on the day - Parental consent form with medical needs clearly identified and request for e.g. epipens, inhalers. - 11.
+Determine staffing levels following risk assessments (in consultation with EVC or Headteacher). - 12.
+A record of money brought in and parental consent forms must be held in the school office. - 13.
+All adult helpers not employed by school must sign adults in school proforma prior to visit. - 14.
 School office to inform Health and Safety at the LA one day prior to visit.